 Once the girls register for the event, we will send a confirmation email to them that provides the details of the event along with ongoing communication that provides them with more exciting news and any transportation coordination that is necessary.
 We will also provide the nominator with occasional updates on who registered and who hasn’t to enable you to provide helpful encouragement if needed.

-On April 26th and 27th the girls participate in the event that ends with a Tech Show at the end of the second day where the girls display and their projects to the friends and family.
+On April 26th the girls participate in the event that ends with a Tech Show at the end of the second day where the girls display and their projects to the friends and family.
 We encourage you to attend this event to show your support.
 We will send nominators information regarding the exact time and location of the Tech Show when we closer to the event.

 What do students gain from participating?